tobiasgerstenberg/webppl_tutorial/exercises/1_webppl_basics.md

 - Map the function `showStrength` to an array of students and instructors.

+- Amend the `returnWinner` function to handle ties (hint: you can use the abbreviated form of if-else to string together conditions)

 ###

 <!-- // Note that this function doesn't account for ties, how would you amend it? -->